-The Chewelah Farmers Market will be open (except by declaration of the Market Manager) Fridays from 11 a.m. to 3:30 p.m.
+Hours of Operation: The Chewelah Farmers Market will be open (except by declaration of the Market Manager) Fridays from 11 a.m. to 3:30 p.m.

 Vendors are expected to attend each market day and are required to remain open for business until market closing.
-Leaving the market before close of business without consent of the Market Manager or Board President will result in an additional $50 fee, which must be paid before the vendor sets up again at the market.
+Leaving the market before close of business without consent of the Market Manager or Board President may result in an additional $50 fee, which must be paid before the vendor sets up again at the market.

 Check-in: All vendors need to check in with the Market Manager or a designated volunteer before setting up on each market day, unless otherwise assigned a permanent space at the beginning of the market season.
 Booth placements are based on a number of considerations, and those who apply late or join the market after the season begins can expect to be moved from one market day to another depending on market needs.
-All vendors must have a current, fully completed, and signed vendor application on file and have submitted membership and booth fees.
+All vendors must have a current, fully completed, and signed vendor application on file and have submitted application and booth fees.
 Incomplete, unsigned, or unpaid applications may be returned and you may not be able to participate as a vendor.

-Vendor Loading and Unloading: No vehicles are allowed on the grass in the city park – there are no exceptions – the park is watered by sprinkler heads buried at grass level; vendors may unload from the customer parking area along Hwy 395.
+Vendor Loading and Unloading: No vehicles are allowed on the grass in the city park – there are no exceptions (the park is watered by sprinkler heads buried at grass level).
+Vendors may unload from the customer parking area along Hwy 395.

-Unloading: Vendors should plan on driving their vehicles parallel to the sidewalk along the park – do NOT park nose-in or back up to the curb – this allows all vendors to flow through the parking area in two lanes, marked by orange cones set up by the market manager.
+Unloading: Vendors should plan on driving their vehicles parallel to the sidewalk along the park – do NOT park nose-in or back up to the curb.
+This allows all vendors to flow through the parking area in two lanes, marked by orange cones set up by the market manager.

-Parking: Vendors MUST be clear of the parking anywhere along the east side of highway 395 next to the park by 10:45 a.m.
+Parking: Vendors MUST be clear of the parking area anywhere along the east side of highway 395 next to the park by 10:45 a.m.
 Parking can be an issue for customers, and ALL of the parking along the east side of 395 gets taken on most market days during peak hours – vendors need to keep as much parking clear around the park as possible.
 There is street parking near to the park, and parking along the residential east side of the park.
 The City of Chewelah prohibits parking in the camping area of the city park without a paid camping reservation.
 Do not park in private parking lots owned by residents or local businesses unless you have obtained permission to do so.